oc-rs/understandingreligion/understandingreligion/content/p/what-is-religion.md

 >A religion is a unified system of beliefs and practices relative to sacred things, i.e., things set apart and forbidden—beliefs and practices which unite in one single moral community called a Church, all those who adhere to them.<br><br>**Durkheim, 1995, p.44**

-In the next few units, we'll explore each of these aspects in more detail.

 <div class="card ocrs-activity">
   <div class="card-content">
     <p class="content">